-New to Chrome 51, passive event listeners are an emerging web standard that provide a major potential boost to scroll performance.
+New to Chrome 51, passive event listeners are an emerging web standard that provide a major potential boost to scroll performance, especially on mobile.
 Check out the video below for a side-by-side demo of the improvements in action:

 How it works

 When you scroll a page and there's such a delay that the page doesn't feel anchored to your finger, that's called scroll jank.
 Many times when you encounter scroll jank, the culprit is a touch event listener.
 Touch event listeners are often useful for tracking user interactions and creating custom scroll experiences, such as cancelling the scroll altogether when interacting with an embedded Google Map.
 Currently, browsers can't know if a touch event listener is going to cancel the scroll, so they always wait for the listener to finish before scrolling the page.
 Passive event listeners solve this problem by enabling you to set a flag in the